 In Tennessee, not only is joint custody an option for divorcing parents, but grandparent visitation rights are also considered.
 If the child is old enough to make a decision about custody matters, his or her wishes will also be considered.
 Tennessee courts must be able to state why a particular decision is in the child's best interests.

 Parents can come to an agreement on their own and present it to the court for consideration.
 If no agreement is made, then the court has the authority to award custody of the children to either or both parents.
 The top priority is the best interests of the child, and abandonment is the key component.
 If one parent abandoned the child for 18 months or longer, he or she will not get custody and visitation will be limited.

 While the divorce process can be emotionally and financially draining for parents, it will take its toll on your children as well.
 Make sure their best interests are kept in mind.
 While many couples strive for joint custody so that both parents can continue caring for the kids equally, sometimes that isn't the right option.
 Perhaps you desire sole custody due to issues you've experienced with the child's other parent.
 We'll work with you to help you get the outcome you desire.

-As recipients of the 2016 Client Satisfaction Award by American Institute of Family Law Attorneys, our Clarksville family lawyers are confident that you'll be satisfied with how we handle your family law case.
+As recipients of the 2016 Client Satisfaction Award by American Institute of Family Law Attorneys, our Clarksville child custody lawyers are confident that you'll be satisfied with how we handle your family law case.